 Missouri insect control recommendations are revised annually and are subject to possible change during the growing season.
-Therefore, this release is intended for use during the 1984 season only.

 hogs are added to the herd, treat them before turning them in with those hogs already on hand.
 Treat purchased feeder pigs before turning them in with home grown animals.